appzer/Z-Wave-Me-pushsafer/README.md

 ### Install

-Download and copy the files for example with Winscp to
+Download and copy the files to
 ```javascript
 /opt/z-way-server/automation/userModules/NotificationPushsafer
 ```

-After that check the access rights of the folder userModules
+check the access rights of the folder userModules
 ```javascript
 ls -l /opt/z-way-server/automation/
 ```